rambodas/rambodas/README.md

 ### 🔧 What I Work On

 - 🧠 **AI-Powered Dashboards**: Interactive analytics apps using GPT-4, GPT4All, and Streamlit
-- 📊 **Growth Analytics**: Cohort analysis, retention deepdives, and revenue drivers
+- 📊 **Growth Analytics**: Cohort analysis, retention deep dives, and revenue drivers
 - ⚙️ **ML Ops & Experiments**: A/B testing design, model deployment, and metric frameworks

 ---